joostiphone/Optiplex-9020-USFF-Hackintosh/README.md

 - After that, create your own Serial Number using OpenCoreConfigurator

 # Serial number:
 You need to make your own serial number, so that your iCloud etc. will work without using someone else his serial number.
+In OC GEN-X or in OpenCore Configurator you can generate a new one if you don't have one yet, or if you need a new one.

 # Updating Hackintosh
 - In general; watch others do first to see if they succeed